 This scheme has now been extended until 30 September 2021 (it was originally due to end on 31 October, was initially extended until the end of April 2021, until being extended again)

 See the guidance on the extension to the Furlough Scheme for more details.

 Financial support if you're on a low income and need to self isolate

 Self-isolation is one of the most powerful tools for controlling the transmission of Covid-19.
-The government have now launched a Test and Trace Support payment of £500 so that those on low incomes are able to self-isolate without worry about their finances.
+The government has now launched a Test and Trace Support payment of £500 so that those on low incomes are able to self-isolate without worry about their finances.